 This isn’t a major issue of course.
 Every camera has a slightly different way of doing things, and I suspect this will soon become second nature.
 However, for me, coming from a 6D, there has definitely been a learning curve in terms of getting to grips with quickly accessing key functions on the fly.

 If you purchase this camera, or any new camera really, set some time aside to practice with it before heading on an important shoot.
+With the R5 in particular, you will want to spend time getting used to the various autofocus modes, and learning how to override them to select a focus point if necessary.

 There’s no denying it, the Canon EOS R5 is an expensive camera.
 The retail price of the camera is $3899 / £4299, and right now prices are pretty similar across the main online camera sellers like Amazon.com, B&H Photo, Adorama and Wex Photo Video.